Home

 Under this rule, the former spouse is entitled to one year of transitional medical benefits after the divorce.

-The other important thng to keep in mind is that government determines the lenght of marriage differently than the state of California.
-The state of California determines the length of marriage from the date of marriage to the date of separation and the federal governement (military) determines the length of marriage from the date of marriage to the date of divorce.
+The other important thing to keep in mind is that the government determines the length of marriage differently from the state of California.
+The state of California determines the length of marriage from the date of marriage to the date of separation, while the federal government (military) determines it from the date of marriage to the date of divorce.

 Why It Matters